vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/02/2_7_Examples_of_DOI.md

 By my interpretation of 1.4.2, we apply the right-most rule 7.1.28 and get: asmad + am.
 Here  again, two rules are applicable:

-asma d + am
+(7.2.94→) asma  (7.2.90→) d +am

- 7.2.94 7.2.90

-7.2.90 śeṣe lopaḥ: the final sounds of yuṣmad and asmad are replaced with LOPA when  followed by case affixes not listed in the preceding rules (7.2.86-89).53
+7.2.90 śeṣe lopaḥ: the final sounds of yuṣmad and asmad are replaced with LOPA when  followed by case affixes not listed in the preceding rules (7.2.86-89).[^53]

 If we apply 7.2.94 at this step, 7.2.90 will still be applicable at the following step.
 If we apply  7.2.90 at this step, 7.2.94 will be applicable at the following step.
 This is a case of no blocking,  and thus of Type 2b (DOI non-conflict).
 By my interpretation of 1.4.2, we apply the RHS rule 7.2.90 and get asma + am.
-Lastly, we apply 7.2.94 and get aha + am, to which we apply 6.1.97  ato guṇe.54 This gives the correct form: aham.
+Lastly, we apply 7.2.94 and get aha + am, to which we apply 6.1.97  ato guṇe.[^54] This gives the correct form: aham.

 As stated in a footnote on 7.2.94, the traditional interpretation of 7.2.94 is different from mine.
 Thus, its derivational process is different and slightly longer.
 We will not delve into it here.
 I  will simply say that the tradition would have resolved the DOI conflict in this example using  the nitya tool.